jarnaldich/f4g-oceania-pdal/workshop/0-introduction.md

 ### Conda setup

 Most of the workshop will be executed in Terminal where we will activate the conda environonment and related workshop virtual environment.
+The reason to run all warkshop in virtual env is because I need QGIS installed in Conda environment to allow QGIS using the same PAL and python interpreter.
 Follow these steps to activate the workshop environment.

 `user@osgeolive:~$ cd`
 `user@osgeolive:~$ source ./anaconda3/bin/activate`